Indians’ McKenzie shuts down Royals again in return from IL

 The Royals got a run off Clase in the ninth on an RBI groundout by Edward Olivares.

-Royals INF Adalberto Mondesi was not in the lineup after returning from the injured list Wednesday, and manager Mike Matheny said it was a scheduled day off.
+Royals INF Adalberto Mondesi was not in the lineup after returning from the injured list Wednesday, and Matheny said it was a scheduled day off.
 Mondesi played Wednesday for the first time since June 20 because of a left oblique strain.
 He has only played 11 games this season and was the designated hitter Wednesday.
 He likely will see time at third base when he’s in the field.

 UP NEXT